IMAGES | Massive water main break floods streets in Shelby Park neighborhood

 LOUISVILLE, Ky.
-(WDRB) -- A 48-inch water main ruptured early Tuesday, sending millions of gallons of water pouring into the streets in the Shelby Park neighborhood near downtown Louisville.
+(WDRB) -- A 48-inch water main installed in 1893 ruptured early Tuesday, sending millions of gallons of water pouring into the streets in the Shelby Park neighborhood near downtown Louisville.

-Water levels have gone down significantly since the water main ruptured near E. Oak Street and S. Clay Street sometime before 8 a.m.
+Water levels have gone down significantly since the water main ruptured near East Oak Street and South Clay Street sometime before 8 a.m.

 Not long after the first reports, gushing water could be seen rising to the top of tires on cars parked cars in the neighborhood.